This article outlines best practices for architecting the customer journey through the Next Steps page.

 Internal vs External – Internal Steps and Stages can be used as quick reminders to do something (schedule a meeting with a Solutions Engineer, as an example) or used as light project management for your company.
 We recommend using internal Steps and Stages sparingly.

-One final tidbit: don’t aim for perfection!
+Don’t aim for perfection!

 Your Playbook will improve with trial and error.
 The most important thing you can do is start using the Playbook on real deals.